fantasyland/static-land/docs/spec.md

 The number of type variabless of `T` becomes obvious when `T` is used inside the signature.

-Also notice that signature level type variables are fixed for a module, while function level variable can be substituted with a different concrete type in each function application.
+Also notice that signature level type variables are fixed for a module, while a function level variable can be substituted with a different concrete type in each function application.
 In other words we must choose what `T` stands for when we create a module, and we must choose what `a` stands for only when we apply `baz` to some value.